Non-Solicitation Agreement Template, Free Download 2026

 Your company recently lost clients to a former employee who contacted them immediately after resigning, and you need to implement non-solicitation protections for current and future employees to prevent a recurrence.
 A mutual NDA can provide additional confidentiality protection alongside non-solicitation terms.

 You are structuring a business sale or partnership dissolution and need non-solicitation provisions that prevent the departing partner or seller from poaching the company's clients, employees, or vendors during the transition period.
+The sale agreement should coordinate with the Printable llc operating agreement if the business is structured as an LLC.

 An employee is transitioning to a competitor and you want to offer a garden leave arrangement where the employee remains on payroll during the restriction period in exchange for strict compliance with non-solicitation obligations.